SaaS-21T2-group3/GettingStarted/README.md

 - Run the Backend repository
 - Install Front-end repository

+## Please Note:
+Markers must access the 'Marker' Branch of the backend and front end repository.
+This branch will be forked by 9AM on the 9th of August, 2021.

 # Gihub Desktop
 Go to the following [link](https://desktop.github.com/) to download github desktop for your system.
 This will be useful to pull the marking branch of the repositories.